DRAFT: The Tareable Diet

 In its simplest version, it just tares your clothes (insert joke) and tells you continuously the maximum you’re allowed to let the scale read.

-Does this require willpower?
+Does this require a lot of discipline?

 What if I wake up and waste whatever buffer I have on ice cream by 10am?